nateroy33/tbi_nct/README.md

 ### Contents
 The scripts here are organized to replicate the full pipeline used in the corresponding manuscript, including:
-- Data preparation and input structuring
+- Input structuring
 - Repeated k-means clustering and control energy calculations
 - Entropy and transition analysis
 - Visualization scripts (violin plots, energy matrices, etc.)

+The same scripts were used for both datasets referenced in the paper, with the input files changed.
 Each script was designed for a specific step in our analysis workflow and may not be fully generalized or cleaned:

 [**repeatkmeans.m**](repeatkmeans.m) and elbow.m were used to find and visualize the optimal number of clusters for explaining variance in the data.